More Articles About: Active, Extreme Sports in Israel, Itinerary Ideas, Once in a Lifetime

 Kayaking or Rafting on the River Jordan might not quite match with the initial image people have of a Biblical stories, but once you’ve seen the Jordan from a kayak on a hot summers day, you’ll have a totally different take on the matter!
 And its not an activity reserved for those into extreme sports.
 The kayaks on the Jordan come aren’t really conventional kayaks but more like large inflatable rafts for two to five people.

 The kayak centers are all based in the Upper Galilee – north of the Sea of Galilee, where the Jordan is a wider river than it is to the south.
-The two main kayak centers are at Kibbutz Kfar Blum and Kibbutz HaGoshrim:

 At Kfar HaGoshrim, the kayaking route includes a kayak slipway.
 The kibbutz has a family route for families with children who are five years old and over – four miles in length – taking about an hour.
 There is also have a challenge route that takes up to two hours.